New York probe into Donald Trump's secret money explained - ExBulletin

 New York probe into Donald Trump’s secret money explained

-NEW YORK (AP) In the final weeks of the 2016 presidential election, Donald Trump’s lawyer tried to buy the silence of a porn actress who said she had sex with the Republican during his life. as a reality TV star.
+In the final weeks of the 2016 US presidential election, Donald Trump’s lawyer tried to buy the silence of a porn actress who said she had sex with the Republican during his days as a star of reality show.

 More than six years later, New York prosecutors appear to be set to decide whether Trump should face charges related to that win, in what could become the first criminal case ever brought against a former president.

-Thursday’s news that the Manhattan District Attorney had invited Trump to testify before a grand jury next week suggested prosecutors were serious about bringing charges in an investigation that sounded like yesterday’s news. barely months.
+Thursday’s (local time) news that the Manhattan District Attorney has invited Trump to testify before a grand jury next week suggested that prosecutors were serious about bringing charges in an investigation that resembled the news of yesterday just a few months ago.

 Here’s a reminder of how things got to this point: